 As I wander around the back lanes with international street artist, Rone, I realise the walls of Fitzroy are a living canvas.

-We stop to watch a hooded artist create magic with a can of spray.
-The vibrant and eye catching colours lifts my spirit.
+We stop to watch a hooded artist create magic with a can of spray and the vibrant and eye-catching colours lift my spirit.

 Most of us think of any kind of public art as graffiti but according to the City of Melbourne, graffiti is illegal in Australia.